https://www.patchline.ai/api/mcp/v1

 Can I write my own MCP client?

 Yes.
-The MCP protocol is open.
-Patchline’s server implements MCP
+MCP is an open protocol.
+Patchline’s server implements spec

 Is there a public REST API?